IBM-Blockchain-Archive/marbles/README.md

 # Marbles Setup

 I have good news and bad news.
-The good news is marbles and the blockchain network can be setup for multiple different configurations depending on your preference.
+The good news is marbles and the blockchain network can be setup for different configurations depending on your preference.
 The bad news is this makes the instructions complicated.
 **If you are new to Hyperledger Fabric and want the simplest setup then follow the :lollipop: emojii.**
 Whenever there are options and you must choose your own adventrue, I'll drop a :lollipop: emojii on the option that is the simplest.